ProtoconNet/mitum-java-util/README.md

 ## Add Fact Signature to Operation

-Use 'Signer.addSignToOperation' to add new fact signature to "fact_signs".
+Use `Signer.addSignToOperation(key, targetOperation)` to add new fact signature to "fact_signs".

 After adding a fact signature, operation hash is always changed.